ashleygould/live-in-care/hours_worked_and_on_call.rst

-In 2016 SB 1344 was put forwared.
+In 2016 California SB 1344 was put forward.
 This bill attempts to create a homecare worker exemption similar to that in IWC WorkOrders 5 and 9, but it did not get out of committee.

 - https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201520160SB1344